-The Mets have made some moves this offseason that can only be described as “moves made in the offseason.”
-The signings of Jake Marisnick, Michael Wacha and Rick Porcello, are way less flashy and exciting than those made by the Phillies, Angels and Yankees so far this offseason.
+The Mets made some moves ahead of 2020 season that can only be described as “moves made in the offseason.”
+The signings of Jake Marisnick, Michael Wacha and Rick Porcello, are way less flashy and exciting than those made by the Phillies, Angels and Yankees.

 The reason behind bringing Lowrie to Flushing remains a mystery for a multitude of reasons.
 Why?
 Let’s start with an easy one: